 Some women are more at risk than others of developing this complication.
 Women with polycystic ovary syndrome (PCOS) are most at risk because they have many tiny follicles present that can respond to the stimulation medicine.
 Other women at risk are those who have:

-- A high number of antral follicles (> 24)
+- A high number of antral follicles (greater than 24)

-- A high number of eggs retrieved (> 25)
+- A high number of eggs retrieved (more than 25)

 If the blood estrogen level is rising too high or too quickly, the doctor can reduce the dose of FSH medication or "coast" the treatment by stopping the FSH injections for a few days.
 This will give the ovaries a break from being over-stimulated and help to reduce the chance of OHSS.